Anna Kiełbasińska

-Anna Kiełbasińska ([ˈanna kʲɛwbaˈɕij̃ska]; born 26 June 1990) is a Polish sprinter who competed occasionally also in hurdling events.
-She won the bronze medal in the 400 metres as well as silver medals in the 4 x 100 m and 4 x 400 m relays at the 2022 European Championships.
+Anna Kiełbasińska ([ˈanna kʲɛwbaˈɕij̃ska]; born 26 June 1990) is a retired Polish sprinter who competed first primarily in the 100 and 200 metres before moving up to 400 metres later in her career.
+She won the bronze medal in the 400 metres as well as silver medals in the 4 × 100 m and 4 × 400 m relays at the 2022 European Championships.
 Kiełbasińska earned bronze for the 400 m at the 2023 European Indoor Championships.
-She won several major medals as part of Polish 4 x 400 m relay teams and also individual medals at European Under-20 and U23 Championships.
+She won several major medals as part of Polish 4 × 400 m relay teams and also individual medals at European Under-20 and U23 Championships.

 Kiełbasińska represented Poland at the Summer Olympics in 2012, 2016 and 2020, and at the World Athletics Championships in 2011, 2015, 2017, 2019 and 2022.
 She won more than 10 individual Polish national titles.

 Career

-Anna Kiełbasińska won the gold medal for the women's 4 x 400 metres relay at the 2019 European Indoor Championships in Glasgow, alongside Iga Baumgart-Witan, Małgorzata Hołub-Kowalik and Justyna Święty-Ersetic.
+Anna Kiełbasińska won the gold medal for the women's 4 × 400 metres relay at the 2019 European Indoor Championships in Glasgow, alongside Iga Baumgart-Witan, Małgorzata Hołub-Kowalik, and Justyna Święty-Ersetic.

-At 2019 World Athletics Championships held in Doha, she won the silver medal for the women's 4 x 400 m relay, running in the heats.
-The team consisted of Hołub-Kowalik, Patrycja Wyciszkiewicz, Święty-Ersetic and Baumgart-Witan.
+At 2019 World Athletics Championships held in Doha, she won the silver medal for the women's 4 × 400 m relay, running in the heats.
+The team consisted of Hołub-Kowalik, Patrycja Wyciszkiewicz, Święty-Ersetic, and Baumgart-Witan.

 Just five months before the postponed 2020 Tokyo Olympics in 2021, she underwent surgery to fix a broken navicular bone in her ankle.
 The third-grade fracture was fixed with two screws.
-Despite this, at the Games she helped Poland to victory in the heats of the women’s 4 x 400 m relay, earning the silver medal alongside Baumgart-Witan, Hołub-Kowalik, Święty-Ersetic and Natalia Kaczmarek.
+Despite this, at the Games she helped Poland to victory in the heats of the women’s 4 × 400 m relay, earning the silver medal alongside Baumgart-Witan, Hołub-Kowalik, Święty-Ersetic, and Natalia Kaczmarek.

 In February 2022, Kiełbasińska set a new Polish indoor record in the 400 metres in a time of 51.10 seconds at a meeting in Ostrava, Czech Republic.

-She is based in Poland, but joins Dutch athletes, who are under the guidance of coach Laurent Meuwly, on training camps about four times a year.
+She was based in Poland, but later in her career would often join Dutch athletes, under the guidance of coach Laurent Meuwly, on training camps about four times a year.

 Kiełbasińska suffers from alopecia areata, an auto-immune disease.